karyma101/handbook/JAVASCRIPT/README.md

 - creates a new array with all elements that pass the test implemented by the provided function.
 - does not mutate the original array

+### .find()

+- method that returns the value of the first element in the array that satisfies the provided testing function.
+Otherwise undefined is returned.

+### .findIndex()

+- method that returns the index of the first element in the array that satisfies the provided testing function.
+Otherwise, it returns -1, indicating no element passed the test.

 ### .map()

 - map calls a provided callback function once for each element in an array, in order, and constructs a new array from the results.